 ArtsLibris, International Fair of Artists' Books and Contemporary Edition, will hold its 9th edition from April 21st to 23rd at Arts Santa Mònica.

-The ArtsLibris Barcelona 2018 program includes the 5th International Symposium on Editions and Collecting and the Speakers' Corner presentations, as well as the exhibition Biblioteques insòlites, curated by Glòria Picazo; the presentation of the fourth book of the AL Series, by Wilfredo Prieto, and several workshops.
+The ArtsLibris Barcelona 2018 program includes the 5th International Symposium on Editions and Collecting and the Speakers' Corner presentations, as well as the exhibitions Biblioteques insòlites, curated by Glòria Picazo, and Nueva York en fotolibros, curated by Horacio Fernández; the presentation of the fourth book of the AL Series, by Wilfredo Prieto, and several workshops.
 Besides, as every year, the ArtsLibris–Fundació Banc Sabadell Award will be granted.

 Dates: April 21 to 23

 Place: Arts Santa Mònica (La Rambla 7, 08002, Barcelona)